 Could I make my personal profile public?
 Sure, but I had posts that were really only for my friends and family.
 Plus, making it public meant that any ol' crazy on the internet could see or screenshot my posts.
 Did you know that if your personal profile is public, your photos could actually show in a Google or Facebook search?
 No thank you.

-While it's true that you can network just by using your Facebook profile, it's still crucial for actors to have a Facebook page for a number of reasons:
+While it's true that you can network just by using your private Facebook profile, it's better for actors to have a public Facebook page for a number of reasons:

 FACEBOOK POSTING TIP 1: POSTING TOPICS